gcallah/Rationalism/md/Sorcery.md

 imbecile --> retarded --> special needs

+The actual issue is that those of us with normal mental capacities should exercise kindness and compassion towards those who were not so blessed, and realize that it is no accomplishment of our own not, for instance, to be born with Down's Syndrome.

+But *that* involves a change of heart, and is more difficult to accomplish than is a change in terminology.

+The *reality* is that
+many people feel the intellect they have been gifted with is somehow their own accomplishment, and thus feel entitled to those who have not been equally gifted.

 Negro --> colored --> black --> African-American --> Black

+I studied Ghanian drumming for several years with the master drummer Martin Obeng.
+My son, in third of fourth grade, knowing about this, asked me, "Aren't most of the people in Ghana African-American?"

+"No," I told him, "most of them are African-African."

+My Puerto Rican next-door-neighbor once called me up while I was at work, and told me, "A truck pulled up in your driveway... and a bunch of *African-Americans* got out of it...
+I'm worried you're being robbed."

+In fact, this was a tree-cutting crew I had hired.
+But notice how my neighbor, in her racial stereotyping, was careful to use the then politically correct term for the men she saw, as though such word magic could erase the stereotyping.

 People are "assigned" a gender at birth.
 They "really" are whatever gender they choose to adopt.
 (Notice the belief in *Zauberworte* implicit in this position: